techphenom/USBIP-Server-Android/README.md

     *   [Latest Release](https://github.com/techphenom/usbip-server-android/releases)
     *   Or, build the APK from the source code.
 2.  **Install the APK on your Android device**

+## Changes Made From Original Project
+*   Converted Java code to Kotlin
+*   Using Coroutines instead of Threads
+*   New UI and TV UI with Jetpack Compose
+*   90% of the server code is from the original project.
+I just renamed/reorganized and fixed some bugs.